 One of my favourite sweet treats used to be a rich, chocolatey sponge layer cake enveloped in decadent chocolate buttercream frosting.
 Since going dairy-free, a lot of vegan buttercream recipes I’ve seen rely on ingredients like cashews, coconut whipped cream or avocado, but I wasn’t particularly keen on using any of these.
 Cashew nuts, or any other nuts are deliciously rich and creamy when blended, but to make buttercream out of them you’d have to use huge quantities, and nuts are pretty expensive.
 Coconut whipped cream is delicious but I feel like it’s too light and fluffy to pass as a buttercream substitute.
 I tried an avocado chocolate cheesecake recipe and it didn’t work out that well because I could still taste the avocado, and I didn’t want another sweet guacamole situation on my hands, so I made sure to steer well clear of that.

 Enter sweet potatoes!
-I just knew sweet potatoes were the solution because I absolutely love using them in new and inventive ways (check out my ice cream, pancakes and mochi).
+I just knew sweet potatoes were the solution because I absolutely love using them in new and inventive ways (check out my ice cream, milkshake and mochi).
 Because of their naturally creamy texture and high sugar content, sweet potatoes make a great alternative.
 Unlike avocados, their indistinctive taste means they’re great to use as a basis for different flavours.
 Unlike nuts, they’re really cheap so keeps the frosting super wallet-friendly, and the texture ends up a lot thicker and denser than coconut whipped cream.

 I got the inspiration to use sweet potatoes for different dessert recipes because they’re used in a lot of traditional Japanese sweet snacks and desserts.
 You can even buy sweet potato-flavoured Kit Kats in Japan!